Memal7/kcna/01_cloud-native-architecture.md

 # Cloud Native Architecture - 16%
-This part of the repository demonstrate the **Cloud Native Architecture** part of exam objectives, which covers 22% of the KCNA exam.
+This part of the repository demonstrates the **Cloud Native Architecture** part of exam objectives, which covers 22% of the KCNA exam.

 ---

 ## Chapter outcomes
-At the end of this page you should be able to describe and answer following questions:
+At the end of this page you should be able to describe and answer the following questions:
-- How CNCF defines the Cloud Native terms and what're it's the core characteristics?
+- How does CNCF define the Cloud Native terms and what are its core characteristics?
 - Describe Monolith vs. Microservices architecture approaches with examples, as well as the benefits and drawbacks of both approaches.
 - Describe different Autoscaling options in Cloud Native environments.
-- Describe the concept of Serverless Computing, as well as it'd benefits.
+- Describe the concept of Serverless Computing, as well as its benefits.
 - Community and Governance
-- Which Roles and Personas are existing within Cloud Native environments and what're thier tasks?
+- Which Roles and Personas are existing within Cloud Native environments and what are their tasks?
-- Which Open Standards are available in Cloud Native world and for what it's used.
+- Which Open Standards are available in Cloud Native world and what is it used for?

 ---

 ## What's Cloud Native?
-CNCF defines the term of Cloud Native as follow:
+CNCF defines the term Cloud Native as follows:
 *“Cloud Native technologies empower organizations to build and run scalable applications in modern, dynamic environments such as public, private, and hybrid clouds.
 **Containers, service meshes, microservices, immutable infrastructure, and declarative APIs** exemplify this approach.*
 *These techniques enable loosely coupled systems that are resilient, manageable, and observable.
 Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil. [...]”* - ***CNCF***

 ---

-## Describe Monolithic vs. Microservices architecture approaches as well as thier benefits and drawbacks.
+## Describe Monolithic vs. Microservices architecture approaches as well as their benefits and drawbacks.
 - **Monolithic:**
-Monolithic approch based applications designed as a self-contained application and includes all the functionality and components as a single application, e.g., an E-Commerce application that consists of an online shop, GUI, products, shopping cart, order process, etc.
+Monolithic approach-based applications are designed as self-contained applications and include all the functionality and components as a single application, e.g., an E-Commerce application that consists of an online shop, GUI, products, shopping cart, order process, etc.
     - **Benefits:**
         - Suitable for scenarios, the application has different modules entirely dependent on each other from a transactional context.
         - It makes sense for simple and lightweight applications.